-We are excited to announce that on Tuesday, the Governor of Puerto Rico, Ricardo Rosselló, signed six bills into law that seek to grant justice to the island’s policyholders as thousands of claims remain unresolved more than a year after Hurricane Maria.
+We are excited to announce that on Tuesday, the Governor of Puerto Rico, Ricardo Rosselló, signed six bills into law that seek to grant justice to the island’s policyholders.
 Gov. Rosselló says the new measures are designed to expand coverage options for the island’s policyholders and correct an imbalance in favor of insurance companies, who generally have a considerable advantage over insureds in terms of bargaining power.
 The new laws come a year after Maria made landfall on the island as a Category 4 storm, causing an estimated $100 billion in damage.
 For nearly 6 months, the attorneys at FPJL have been working non-stop to curb the abuse and unfair practices of the insurance industry in Puerto Rico.
 The passage of PC 1645, creates a new statutory bad faith action for policyholders who feel their insurer is failing to settle a claim in good faith when the insurer could and should have done so.

 Puerto Rico’s new bad faith law requires an insured to provide the insurer with written notice of any alleged violations at least 60 days prior to bringing a bad faith action against the insurer.
 The written notice is to include specific information such as: the name of the insurance company that the insured claims is acting in bad faith, a reference to the statutory provision which is alleged to have been violated; and the facts and circumstances giving rise to the violation.
 The new law also applies to all types of insurance including: accident, health, auto, as well as residential and commercial property insurance.

 Other Changes Under the Law